-Join us learn about How to become a Salesforce Certified Technical Architect (CTA).
-Before getting started let under what is Salesforce Certified Architect?
-Salesforce Technical Architects serve as executive-level strategic advisors who focus on business transformation with unrivaled domain expertise in functional, platform and integration architecture.
-They communicate technical solutions and design tradeoffs effectively to business stakeholders, and provide a delivery framework that ensures quality and success.
+Join us to learn How to become a Salesforce Certified Technical Architect (CTA).
+Before getting started let under what is Salesforce Certified Architect.
+Salesforce Technical Architects serve as executive-level strategic advisors focusing on business transformation with unrivaled domain expertise in functional, platform, and integration architecture.
+They communicate technical solutions and design tradeoffs effectively to business stakeholders and provide a delivery framework that ensures quality and success.

 Salesforce Architects are the most trusted digital advisors and respected team leaders in the ecosystem.
 They’re big-picture thinkers and in-depth problem solvers who take pride in designing systems that can stand up to anything.
 The Salesforce Certified Technical Architect (CTA) solves complex, large-scale customer challenges to produce secure, scalable, and high-performance solutions that maximize the full potential of the Salesforce Platform.
 Here are Salesforce Technical Architect skills: